 Teeth Whitening: Most people will feel some discomfort after a professional teeth-whitening treatment, but the pain should resolve within a day.
 Talk to your dentist if it is too painful or problematic.

-No matter what the reason, we know tooth pain can be miserable, so quit asking, “Why do my teeth hurt?” and schedule an appointment with a dentist today, or call our scheduling specialist on 844-717-9588.
+No matter what the reason, we know tooth pain can be miserable, so quit asking, “Why do my teeth hurt?” and schedule an appointment with a dentist today.
 Most dentists have specific appointments available for dental emergencies, especially when you are experiencing pain.
 They will identify the underlying problem and help you find relief, fast.